Andrew Garrett: Students

 Velar palatalization: Coarticulation, perception, and sound change (1996, University of Texas at Austin; Nicola J. Bessell, chair)

-Michael Aceto (Assoc.
-Prof. of English, East Carolina University)
+Michael Aceto (Prof. of English, East Carolina University)

 Variation in the English-derived creole of Bastimentos, Panama (1995, University of Texas at Austin; Ian Hancock, chair)